smaremanda/add-in-docs/outlook/apis.md

 # Outlook add-in APIs
-Learn how to specify the APIs needed for your Outlook add-in.

 To use APIs in your Outlook add-in, you must specify the location of the Office.js library, the requirement set, the schema, and the permissions.